 But choosing the right kitchenware can be a daunting experience, so we’ve compiled a list of the best induction cookware and a buying guide to ensure you make a smart decision.

-Best Induction Cookware Reviews by Consumer Reports – Top 7 Picks of the Year
+Best Induction Cookware Reviews by Consumer Reports – America’s Test Kitchen

 This nonstick, induction-safe cookware set is an affordable option and comes with lots of useful pieces such as the steamer insert that comes in handy for vegetables and fish.
 The piece features a nonstick interior equipped with the Thermo Spot indicator that notifies you when it’s preheated and ready for cooking by changing its color.